AdobeDocs/federated-audience-composition.en/help/compositions/activities/enrichment.md

 Here, we are just adding a single enrichment attribute, for example, the date of birth.
 Follow these steps:

 1. Click inside the **Attribute** field.
-1. Select a simple field from the targeting dimension, the date of birth in our example.
+1. Select a simple field from the schema, also known as targeting dimension, the date of birth in our example.
 1. Click **Confirm**.

 <!--### Collection link {#collection-link}